baremetalhelp/baremetal.help/docs/docs/intro.md

 Even if you don't speak CDK or the TypeScript language, you may be able to follow along and notice

 - Nothing is hard-coded, not even the domain or the CDN domain prefix.
-- There's just the right SSL certificate with automatic verification that this is for a domain you own via an AWS HostedZone.
+- You can see we create just the right SSL certificate with automatic verification that this is for a domain you own via an AWS HostedZone.
 - And we'll let you know in plenty of time _before_ that certificate expires with a custom alert.

-## The Tutorials

-Here's your tutorial path.
-You'll typically only run the Enterprise Track once.
-But you can add as many features as you like and don't have to do them all at once.

 Each tutorial includes infrastructure-as-code for deploying that tutorial's resources, written in AWS CDK.
 CDK has "stacks" as a fundamental that encapsulate a collection of related resources.
 There's at least one stack for every tutorial.